 — to the rank of Assassin) that I find incredibly satisfying.

 I'm addicted to clearing that map, checking things off the list.
 In introducing 'optional' (yeah, right…) mission requirements to achieve 100% sync, Brotherhood goes even further than its predecessors to draw in completionists — and occasionally drive us insane…

 Of course, I'd be lying if I said I enjoyed everything.
 As my time with the game began to draw to a close, I became frustrated with the endless-feeling Guild Challenges and various Thief, Mercenary, Courtesan and Assassination Assignments that — despite adding to the story in their own ways — sometimes felt like pointless busywork.

-And then, of course, there are usual suspects: running up walls you never intended to, attacking someone other than your intended target, or getting stuck in inaccessible parts of the environment.
+And then, of course, there are the usual suspects: running up walls you never intended to, attacking someone other than your intended target, or getting stuck in inaccessible parts of the environment.

 And it must be said: the resolution to the central narrative thrust of Brotherhood — the loss of the Apple of Eden — is shockingly underwhelming.
 When you finally get your hands on the Apple, mission constraints prevent you from unleashing its true potential — but even when those constraints are lifted, it remains more of a hindrance than a help.
 Requiring the loss of substantial amounts of health to use, the Apple robs Ezio of the ability to use any of his other tools, even the medicine that could restore him in much shorter order than occurs automatically.

 But that's no problem… just put it away, right?